 In every category, process or individual equipment measure, it’s essential to have benchmarks which indicate success or failure, trailing indicators which can trigger alerts and draw attention for immediate action before a small problem turns into a system-wide failure that results in significant costs, or worse, unsafe conditions.

 The more data you are able to track, the more leading and trailing performance indicators you have to tell you whether you’re being successful.
-And those indicators will be verified at the end of the quarter or year when you see significant efficiencies materialize on your bottom line.
+And those indicators will be verified at the end of the quarter or year when you see significant efficiencies materialize on your bottom line using maintenance management software.